xuyanshi/xuyanshi.github.io/_posts/2022/2022-12-15-china-zero-covid-apology.md

 ![img4](00newworld-3-7666-superJumbo.webp)

 > Since China dropped its “zero Covid” policy last week, the ruling Communist Party has tried to control the narrative.Credit...Kevin Frayer/Getty Images

+“Practice has fully proved that the Communist Party of China,” it said, “is the most reliable backbone of the Chinese people when storms strike.”

+It is a clear signal that the government will stick to its victorious messaging.
+It wants the public to accept its narrative, forget about what happened to them and move on.

+Some have anticipated such moves and are [determined](https://www.bumingbai.net/xiaoniao-wenxue-1/) to [fight back](https://gelatinous-sprite-fb3.notion.site/1fd113c627d649918720cea224870c81) against the collective amnesia that the nation has suffered for too long.
+It’s their own way to cope with the trauma.

+Yu, a programmer in his mid-30s, chokes up whenever he talks about the lockdown in Shanghai in the spring of this year.
+“I felt like I was knocked down by the government and hammered for three months,” he said.
+“Then it told me that it did it for the sake of my well-being.”

+He is still having two recurring nightmares.
+In one, he would be in a war zone full of barbed wires and filled with poisonous air.
+In the other, he would hear a monotonous voice repeatedly blasting from a loudspeaker, “Come down to get tested for Covid.”
+Then would come his test results: negative, positive, negative, positive.

+He believes that it’s important to write down what happened.
+He spent the summer on an electronic [book](https://wu-yuu.github.io/), compiling government announcements and credible online information about what happened to the 25 million Shanghai residents between March and July.
+He believes that it would be obvious to anybody how much the government lied and how brutally it treated the people.

+“It was like an absurd nightmare,” he wrote in the introduction.
+“I can’t help but ask why tragedies like this keep happening to the Chinese people.”